-At Pets for Patriots, we get calls from service members, veterans and their caregivers requesting our help to secure service dogs.
+At Pets for Patriots, we get calls from service members, veterans, and caregivers requesting our help to secure service dogs.

-We’re so glad you asked.
+We are so glad you asked.
 First, a little context.

-Veterans of prior conflicts have and continue to suffer from these very same maladies, but it took Iraq and Afghanistan to bring the true scope, nature and human cost of these types of ailments into sharp relief.
+Veterans of prior conflicts have and continue to suffer from these very same afflictions.
+But it took Iraq and Afghanistan to bring the true scope, nature, and human cost of these types of ailments into sharp relief.